cirosantilli/linux-cheat/index.md

 Of course, you can always recreate a filesystem in your USB and use it as a storage device once you are done with the USB.

+To install images on a USB you can do:

+    dd bs=4M if=/path/to/iso.iso of=/dev/sdX

+Where `/dev/sdX` is the mount point of the USB.

+This will erase all data on the USB!

+- `/dev/sdX` is the block device for the USB, and it can be found with:

+        sudo lsblk -f

+    The usb must not be mounted (`lsblk` shows no mountpoint).

+    *Don't* write to the first partition `/dev/sdX1`, since what we want is to write to the start of the device, not to the start of its first partition!

 ###bootloader problems

 Most distributions install their own bootloader, meaning that they rewrite the existing bootloader.